Rathinavelkumar/learn-python/docs/function_arguments.md

         return sum

     #Function Calling
-    #Automaticaly 10 is assigns with num1 and 20 is assigns with num2
+    #Automatically 10 is assigns with num1 and 20 is assigns with num2
     result = add(10, 20)
     print(result)